MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 ### UpdatePath attribute (part of Updates element)

+Optional.
+Defaults to the CDN if not specified.

-Defines where the updates for Office come from.
-If **UpdatePath** is not set or is set to empty (""), the location is set to the Office Content Delivery Network (CDN). **UpdatePath** can specify a network, local, or HTTP path of a source for Office installation files.
+Defines where the updates for Office come from. **UpdatePath** can specify a network, local, or HTTP path of a source for Office installation files.
 Environment variables can be used for network or local paths.

 If you use Group Policy with the [Administrative Template files (ADMX/ADML) for Office](https://www.microsoft.com/download/details.aspx?id=49030), you can set **UpdatePath** by using the **Update Path** policy setting.
 You can find this policy setting under Computer Configuration\Policies\Administrative Templates\Microsoft Office 2016 (Machine)\Updates.

-Optional.

 Example values: